 For example, if you donate a laptop worth $800 and provide proof of value, the charity can issue a donation receipt for that amount.

-Tip: Donated services (like volunteering your time) do not qualify for tax receipts, even if they’re valuable.
+Tip: Donated services (professional time or volunteer hours) do not qualify for tax receipts under any circumstances, even if they're valuable.

 If you're a charity or nonprofit and wondering how to ask for a gift-in-kind, here's a simple approach: